 Respect Time Zones

-Taking the different time zones into consideration is vital in improving collaboration at work.
+Taking the different time zones in consideration is vital in improving collaboration at work.
 As simple as it may sound, some issues might arise amongst team members if appropriate measures aren't taken.

 While scheduling meetings, asking for feedback, or whatever activity it is that involves team members from other locations, it is essential to always keep the time zone factor in mind.